 But even this simple rule is fraught with difficulties in the case of both wild animals and abandoned goods.
-We examine abandoned goods in .
+We examine abandoned goods in <a href="Section 31.2.2" Lost or Misplaced Property".
 In the case of wild game, fish in a stream, and the like, the general rule is subject to the rights of the owner of the land on which the animals are caught.
 Thus even if the animals caught by a hunter are wild, as long as they are on another's land, the landowner's rights are superior to the hunter's.
 Suppose a hunter captures a wild animal, which subsequently escapes, and a second hunter thereafter captures it.
 Does the first hunter have a claim to the animal?
 The usual rule is that he does not, for once an animal returns to the wild, ownership ceases.